 - ¼ cup (50g) packed brown sugar, coconut sugar or granulated sugar

 - 3 tablespoons (25g) cornstarch / corn flour, or 3 tablespoons (35g) ground flax / chia seeds

 - 1 tablespoon ground cinnamon, (note 1)

 - 1 teaspoon black salt (kala namak), or ½ teaspoon any good quality salt

-- Add the milk, corn starch (or ground flax), cinnamon, vanilla and salt to a large bowl.
+- Add the milk, sugar, corn starch (or ground flax), cinnamon, vanilla and salt to a large bowl.
 Whisk until combined and set aside for 5 minutes to thicken.
 If the corn starch or flax seeds sink to the bottom, simply whisk the mixture again.

 - If you sliced your bread, you may need to press each slice into the bottom of the tray to soak the liquid or lift each slice so the liquid can get to the gaps.

 - Allow the bread to soak the custard liquid for at least 30 minutes.
 Or cover the tray and allow to rest in the fridge overnight.

-- When you're ready to bake the french toast casserole, preheat the oven to 180°C (350°F).
+- When you're ready to bake the french toast casserole, preheat your oven to 350°F (180°C).

 - Dust with powdered sugar and serve warm with maple syrup, ice cream, cream and/or fresh fruit!

 - Leftovers can be stored in the tray covered in the fridge for up to 3 days.
 To reheat, sprinkle with a little dairy-free milk (just a few tablespoons or enough to return moisture to the casserole) and heat in the oven at 210°F (100°C) until warm.

 - Alternatively, you may use 1 teaspoon of ground nutmeg or 1 tablespoon of pumpkin pie spice.